filipwastberg/dataland/content/about.md

 title: "about"
 ---

-I am a data scientist working at the analytics consultant firm Ferrologic in Sweden.
-This blog is about data science, mainly in R.
+My name is Filip Wästberg and I'm a Data Science Consultant at Ferrologic Analytics, a Solita company, in Sweden.
+This is my personal blog about Data Science, R and everything around it.

-I’ll do some posts in english and some in Swedish,
+The posts you'll find here are both in English and in Swedish.

-If you want to contact me you can do so by Mail eller Twitter.
+Feel free to contact med by mail or LinkedIn.

-This blog is created with the R package Blogdown.
+This blog was created with the R package Blogdown.